Save time and accelerate Apple Search Ads Advanced

 If you don’t include keywords in your new campaign but you have Search Match on for select ad groups, only those ad groups will serve ads.
 If Search Match is turned off for all ad groups, your campaign will not serve ads.
 Either add keywords or turn on Search Match after you duplicate the campaign.

 Duplicated keywords and negative keywords will retain their original status and match type.
 You may adjust these after duplication.

-Creative Sets ad variations are app-specific and language-specific.
-If you have sets in your original ad groups, they’ll be shared if your new campaign uses the same promoted app and countries and regions.
-If these selections are changed, Creative Sets may not be shared.
+Ad variations are app-specific, language-specific, and device-specific.
+If you have custom ads in your original ad groups, they’ll be duplicated if your new campaign uses the same promoted app, countries and regions, and devices.
+If these selections are changed, your custom ads may not be duplicated.

 If your original campaign used location refinements for a single country or region, they’ll be lost if you change the country or region associated with your new campaign.

 Your budget will default to the amount set for your original campaign.
 You can keep your existing budget or increase it any time.
 If you want to decrease it, you can do so during the duplication process or before your new campaign’s start date.
 If you set your campaign to Pause, you can lower your campaign’s budget only before you click the Duplicate button.
 If you schedule a later start date, you’ll be able to lower the budget anytime before that date.
 You can’t decrease your budget after your campaign’s start date.